-In Step 2 of the enrollment process, the Requester pastes and submits the PKCS#10 CSR into a web form that is submitted to DigiCert's CA systems.
-Between Steps 2 and 3 of the enrollment process, information is collected from the PKCS#10 CSR and compared with information available in the WHOIS record.
+In Step 4 of the enrollment process, the Applicant pastes and submits the PKCS#10 CSR into a web form that is submitted to DigiCert's CA systems.
+In Step 5 of the enrollment process, information is collected from the PKCS#10 CSR and compared with information available in the WHOIS record.
 (See Section 3.2.2, Fields Parsed and Automatically Populated from PKCS#10 CSR.)
-The Requester is presented with information extracted from the PKCS#10 CSR, i.e., the company name from the Organizational name (e.g., O= XYZ, Inc.) and the domain name from the Common Name (CN=XYZ.com) contained in the PKCS#10 CSR.
-The Requester is required to verify that the full legal name of the organization (and if applicable, any assumed name) in the application is correct and that all records match.
+The applicant is presented with information extracted from the PKCS#10 CSR, i.e., the company name from the Organizational name (e.g., O= XYZ, Inc.) and the domain name from the Common Name (CN=XYZ.com) contained in the PKCS#10 CSR and is required to verify that the full legal name of the individual or organization in the application is correct and that all records match.
 If the common name does not match, the Requester must make the necessary corrections and generate and re-submit a new PKCS#10 to proceed.
-(If other information does not match, a new PKCS#10 may or may not be required, depending on the server platform.)
-DigiCert registration personnel compare the information submitted by the Requester to ensure that it is consistent with the information in the WHOIS record before allowing the application process to continue.
+If other information does not match, a new PKCS#10 may or may not be required, depending on the server platform.

-Requesters must complete the online forms at DigiCert's website.
-Under special circumstances a Requester may submit the same information in an application via email; however this process is made available to Applicants at the sole discretion of DigiCert.
+Applicants must complete the online forms at DigiCert's website.
+Under special circumstances the applicant may submit the same information in an application via email; however this process is available at the sole discretion of DigiCert.